Forget about rare earth minerals. We need more copper

 She explains that while the microchips the company uses contain rare earth minerals, around 90% of a finished circuit board is copper.
 Take LEDs, for example: while the rare earth element terbium makes them shine green, "it's a tiny fraction compared to the amount of copper on the board," she says.
 "But if we don't have copper, if my suppliers don't have copper, then we don't have boards."

 The rising cost of copper in recent years has significantly increased the price of those finished boards for Thomas Instrumentation's customers.
-"We apologize, but we have to increase prices," Cummins says.
+"We apologize, but we have to increase prices," Cummings says.

 It's a problem that will only get worse.
 A report last year by S&P Global blamed the shortfall on a number of problems, including underinvestment in new exploration and mines due to the industry's focus on short-term returns.